Vincristine: History

 Having been used as a folk remedy for centuries, studies in the 1950s revealed that the rosy periwinkle Catharanthus roseus contained over 120 alkaloids, many of which are biologically active, the two most significant being vincristine and vinblastine.
-Its use for being anti-tumor, anti-mutagenic are well documented in ancient system of medicine of Ayurveda and folk culture of Madagascar and Southern Africa.
-Although it was not found to be anti-diabetic in double blinded controlled studies.
+Its use as an anti-tumor, anti-mutagenic agent is well documented in the ancient Ayurveda system of medicine and in the folk culture of Madagascar and Southern Africa.
+It was not found to be anti-diabetic in double blinded controlled studies.
 While initial studies for its use in diabetes mellitus were disappointing, the discovery that it caused myelosuppression (decreased activity of the bone marrow) led to its study in mice with leukemia, whose lifespan was prolonged by the use of a vinca preparation.
-Treatment of the ground plant with Skellysolve-B defatting agent and an acid benzene extract led to a fraction termed "fraction A".
-This fraction was further treated with aluminium oxide, chromatography, trichloromethane, benz-dichloromethane, and separation by pH to yield vincristine.
+Treatment of the ground plant with Skellysolve-B (hexane), followed by dilute tartaric acid and benzene extraction, provided an active fraction.
+This fraction was further chromatographed on deactivated aluminium oxide using trichloromethane and benzene, and separation by pH using extraction with various buffers to yield vincristine.

-Vincristine was approved by the US Food and Drug Administration (FDA) in July 1963 under the trade name Oncovin and was marketed by Eli Lilly Company.
-The drug was initially discovered by a team at Lilly Research Laboratories where it was demonstrated that vincristine cured artificially induced leukemia in mice.
-Vincristine also induced remission of acute leukemias of childhood.
+Vincristine was approved by the US Food and Drug Administration (FDA) in July 1963 under the brand name Oncovin and was marketed by Eli Lilly and Company.
+The drug was initially developed by a team at Lilly Research Laboratories in Indianapolis where it was demonstrated that vincristine cured artificially induced leukemia in mice and remission of acute leukemias of childhood.

 Production of vincristine required one ton of dried periwinkle leaves to produce one ounce of vincristine.
-Periwinkle was grown on a ranch in Texas.
+The periwinkle was grown on a ranch in Texas.

 Society and culture

 Suppliers

-Until recently, two generic drug makers were suppliers of vincristine in the United States: Teva and Pfizer.
+Two generic drug makers were suppliers of vincristine in the United States: Teva and Pfizer.
 In 2019 Teva stopped producing vincristine, leaving Pfizer as the only company in production.
 Teva has said that they will restart production, and expect it to be available in 2020.

 Shortage

-In October 2019 an impending shortage was reported; no adequate substitute is known for treating childhood-cancers.
+In October 2019 an impending shortage was reported; no adequate substitute is known for treating childhood cancers.
 By 2022, the shortage of vincristine continued.